The Visual Computing Database: A Platform for Visual Data Processing and Analysis at Internet Scale

 Scanner: Efficient Video Processing at Scale.
 Scanner is a distributed computing platform for productive and efficient video analysis at scale.
 In brief, Scanner provides support for organizing large video collections as tables in a data store that is optimized for providing frame-level access (including sparse access) to compressed video.
 Scanner allows application developers to create video processing applications by defining dataflow graphs of image processing kernels that operate on streams of data extracted from the data store.
 Scanner efficiently schedules video analysis applications expressed using these abstractions onto heterogeneous throughput computing hardware, such as multi-core CPUs, GPUs, and media processing ASICs.

 We have used Scanner to scale video processing applications to thousands of CPUs and hundreds of GPUs on the Google Cloud Platform, and demonstrated applications ranging from VR video processing, to 3D human pose reconstruction, to supporting data analytics task on large video databases (hundreds of feature-length movies or thousands of hours of TV News footage.)
+(This activity is also supported by PI Fatahalian's grant IIS-1422767).

 Please see the Scanner Github site for code, documentation, and examples.